Ring Round the Moon

 With Barbie D and Daphne A. Frederic was all about the eyebrows… I decided.

 Other than that, it was a charming production of a strange little hybrid play, and probably quite old-fashioned.
 The set was all steel and wire and our costumes white, silver and black, making us look like figures carved from moonlight.
 And maybe that was in order to reflect the title of the piece itself, which it had been given by the translator Christopher Fry to indicate it was an adaptation rather than a straightforward translation.
 Jean Anouilh’s original French title, L’invitation au château, Invitation to the Castle, would have worked perfectly well in my view – though if Castle were to be replaced by Château it would have been even more apt, suggesting the backdrop was more swanky and aristocratic than medieval and martial.
 And it was only when I researched the play’s origins very recently that I found out for the first time that it wasn’t just the dialogue Fry had adapted, he had also changed one of my names.
 Anoulih’s young man-about-town twin had been called Horace, not Hugo, which just goes to show you what baggage a name can carry.
 In French, the name Horace is pronounced ‘O-rrrass’ (short O as in pot) and arrives draped in antiquity, recalling not only the Roman poet Quintus Horatius Flaccus, but also classical painter Jacques-Louis David’s ground-breaking masterpiece The Oath of the Horatii, recruiting poster for the Revolution, which depicts a trio of Roman brothers courageously preparing to sacrifice themselves in the service of their city.
-Their story even formed the plot of a play by classical author Pierre Corneille in 1640.
+Their story even formed the plot of a play by classical author Pierre Corneille in 1640, entitled… Horace.
 There is a Horatio in Shakespeare’s play who gets to learn his friend Hamlet knew Yorick in his pre-skull days, and before any of these there was a historical Horatius who once stoutly defended a bridge and whose exploits were famously rendered into stirring verse by Macaulay in his Lays of Ancient Rome.
 Horace, the anglicised version of that august name, hardly does any of this justice, applied as it is by JK Rowling to a minor Hogwarts staff member and by John Mortimer to a rambunctious old barrister.

 Forgotten what I was going to say now…